2017 - 2020

 A multi-channel video installation

-A multi-channel video installation "Crowd Crystal" is a documentation of the performative action which I directed in London during 2017 - 2019 in the aftermath of the Brexit referendum vote.
-While personally experiencing the dynamic of the socio-cultural transformation, I looked at the mechanisms of social exclusion and contemplated the role of migrants in the current reality.
+A multi-channel video installation Crowd Crystal is a documentation of the performative action I conducted in London during 2017 - 2019 in the aftermath of the Brexit referendum vote.
+While personally experiencing the dynamic of the socio-cultural transformation, I looked at the mechanisms of social exclusion and contemplated the role of migrants in that reality.

-Expanding upon Elias Canetti’s "crowd crystals" concept introduced in the book "Crowds and Power", the figure of a lonely inline skating soldier becomes the embodiment of the potential we all carry within ourselves to influence change.
+Expanding upon Elias Canetti’s ‘crowd crystals’ concept introduced in the book Crowds and Power, the figure of a lonely inline skating soldier becomes the embodiment of the potential we all carry within ourselves to influence change.